isomerpages/mpa-seathedifference/_for-students/Scholarships/MPA Scholarships.md

 ---
 The Maritime and Port Authority of Singapore (MPA) scholarship offers exciting opportunities to live life on the edge a little.
 You will study at world-class universities, work on overseas assignments, and gain valuable exposure to the thriving maritime industry.

-In other words, you will be embarking on an amazing career at the heart of MPA, the national agency that drives Singapore's premier global hub port and international maritime center.
+You will be embarking on an amazing career at the heart of MPA, the national agency that drives Singapore's premier global hub port and international maritime center.

 **_Who we are looking for_**